atishchandra/Profile/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 💼 &nbsp; Technical Engineer, Integrations & AI at ServiceNow.
+- 💼 Technical Engineer, Integrations & AI at ServiceNow.
 - 🎓 Master’s in Computer Applications from Chandigarh University.
 - 💡 Three words that describe me: Dreamer, Learner, Explorer.
 - 🎵 Outside of work, I enjoy music, writing, and travelling.